Erieye: Saab 340 AEW

-The Royal Thai Air Force purchased two second-hand Saab 340B AEW (FSR 890) from the Swedish Air Force one was delivered in 2010, the second in 2013.
+The Royal Thai Air Force purchased two second-hand Saab 340B AEW (FSR 890) from the Swedish Air Force.
+They were delivered in 2010 and 2013, respectively.

 In March 2024, Thailand unveiled a wish list, among others, a modernised Erieye was part of it.
-In June 2025, in parallel to the decision to purchase the Gripen E/F, Thailand announced its willingness to modernise their Erieye for a value of USD $140 million.
+In June 2025, in parallel to the decision to purchase the Gripen E/F, Thailand announced its willingness to modernise their Erieye for a value of US$140 million.